The 2025 International Design Forum offered an overview of the treatment of industrial designs across the globe.

 - Enforcement at the border: Insights into U.S. Customs and Border Protection and designs

-The program will include several interactive question-and-answer sessions to facilitate discussion between panelists and attendees.
+The program included several interactive question-and-answer sessions to facilitate discussion between panelists and attendees.

-This program will have in-person and virtual attendance options.
-There is no charge to attend, but registration is required.
-Due to space limitations, early registration for in-person attendance in Alexandria, Virginia, is recommended.
+This program had in-person and virtual attendance options.
+There was no charge to attend, but registration was required.

 Agenda